Minor in Communication

 The remainder of the 35 required units may be fulfilled with any elective communication courses, or a combination of communication courses and up to 5 units of pre-approved courses in other departments.

 Approved Outside Electives for Communication Majors/Minors

-Communication majors may take 10 units outside of the department.
-Minors may take 5 units outside of the department.
+Communication minors may take up to 5 units outside of the department.
 All outside electives must be taken for a letter grade if offered.
-If a course also meets a GER requirement, it may still be used towards the major or minor.
+If a course also meets a WAYS requirement, it may still be used towards the minor.
 However, a course may not be used for two majors or a major and a minor.
 It is the student’s responsibility to determine scheduling of these courses.
 Not all of the listed courses are offered every year.

-Effective 2012-13, taking Soc 180A instead of Comm 106 will count towards the units outside of the department.
+Taking SOC 180A instead of COMM 106 will count towards the units outside of the department.

-Majors and minors have the option to petition for approval of a course that is not listed, but are restricted to one petition for the duration of their undergraduate career.
-To petition, please email the syllabus to the Student Services Administrator.
+Minors have the option to petition for approval of a course that is not listed, but are restricted to one successful petition for the duration of their undergraduate career.
+To petition, please email the syllabus to the Student Services Manager.